 University of Texas at San Antonio

-Additionally, the Civitas Learning Student Impact Platform uncovered an opportunity to support students with a 2.0-2.5 GPA risk by connecting them with academic coaching services.
+The Civitas Learning Student Impact Platform also uncovered an opportunity to support students with a 2.0-2.5 GPA risk by connecting them with academic coaching services.
 Previously academic coaching services were primarily utilized by self-selecting graduate and honors students.
 UTSA began proactively encouraging academically at-risk students to use academic coaching.
-Using the Student Impact Platform’s initiative analysis capabilities, leaders could compare the impact of serving high achieving students versus students at higher risk.
+Using the Student Impact Platform’s initiative analysis capabilities, leaders could compare the impact of serving high-achieving students versus students at higher risk.
 The data revealed that new efforts to engage higher-risk students were paying off.
 This new approach yielded a 1.6 percentage point increase in persistence for higher-risk students in its first months.

 Academic Advising Results in a 4.4 Percentage Point Lift in Persistence

-With the Civitas Learning Student Impact Platform, UTSA avoided the 4% pandemic-driven enrollment decline experienced by most of its peer institutions during fall 2020.
+With the Civitas Learning Student Impact Platform, UTSA avoided the 4% pandemic-driven enrollment decline experienced by most of its peer institutions during the fall of 2020.
 The Civitas Learning Student Impact Platform enabled UTSA’s advising team to provide holistic support for their students when they needed it most.
-The institution’s investment in tools to alleviate advising workflow challenges and data disconnects paid off.
+The institution invested in tools to alleviate advising workflow challenges and data disconnects.
 Students who engaged with academic advising services experienced a 4.4 percentage point lift in persistence.
 Additionally, proactive efforts to encourage vulnerable students to use academic coaching services resulted in at least a 1.6 percentage point lift in persistence.
 Despite caseloads of 450-500 students per advisor, access to institution-specific data analytics they could trust enabled UTSA to implement a combination of data-activated student success strategies to help even more students succeed.

-Having access to the Civitas Learning Student Impact Platform provided the institution with the real-time visibility and insight they needed to provide precise interventions to students when they needed them most.
+Access to the Civitas Learning Student Impact Platform provided the institution with the real-time visibility and insight they needed to provide precise interventions to students when needed.
 Access to a data analytics platform configured to UTSA’s needs provided the team with persistence predictions and a combination of actionable insights they could trust.
 Access to a unified student success platform enabled leadership to ease workflows and alleviate the administrative burden so advisors could spend their time transforming the lives of their students.